Skip to the content.

 1. an Object, whose keys are query parameter names and whose values are the corresponding query parameter values.
 If a value is an array with more than one element, it becomes a multi-value parameter.

-import { getApi, query } from "es-fetch-api";
+import { Fetcher, query } from "es-fetch-api";

-api(query({ hello: 'world' })) // http://mydomain.com/api?hello=world
+exec(query({ hello: 'world' })) // http://mydomain.com/api?hello=world

-api(query({ hello: 'world' }, true)) // http://mydomain.com/api?hello=1&hello=world
+exec(query({ hello: 'world' }, { append: true })) // http://mydomain.com/api?hello=1&hello=world

-api(query({ hello: [ 'Bing', 'Dwen', 'Dwen' ], world: '2022' })) // http://mydomain.com/api?hello=Bing&hello=Dwen&hello=Dwen&world=2022
+exec(query({ hello: [ 'Bing', 'Dwen', 'Dwen' ], world: '2022' })) // http://mydomain.com/api?hello=Bing&hello=Dwen&hello=Dwen&world=2022

 form middleware